Categories

 What connectors should I use with coax cable?

-Coax cable is designed to be used with size and type-specific connectors.
+Coax cable is designed to be used with specific connectors based on the type of cable chosen.
 That is to say, RG59 has specific RG59 connectors just as RG6 has specific RG6 connectors.
-Basically, the type of connector you use with your coax cable is dependent on the type of cable itself.
-So, the first step is to determine what coax cable you will be using.
+The first step is to determine what coax cable you will be using.
 From this point, there are a series of questions you should ask yourself.
 Will you need to use nickel-plated or silver-plated connectors?
 Will you need to connect similar mated connectors together, such as a male-to-male connection?
 Does the job require a twist-on connector or a screw-on connector?
 Questions like these will make finding the right coax connector an easy task.

 RG6 Connector